Daerkns/HealthX/# HealthX To Do List.md

 # HealthX - To Do List / To Learn List

-1. Learn how to create profiles in C, with Username and Password
+1. Learn how to create profiles in C, with Username and Password - NOT POSSIBLE for project
-2. Learn how to save and load files//profiles/data in C
+2. Learn how to save and load files//profiles/data in C - NOT POSSIBLE/INCOMPATIBLE for project
-3. Learn how to output Sound in C - Done
+3. Learn how to output Sound in C - DONE
 4. Create a simple Algorithm/flowchart to illustrate the processes of the program, for a clear understanding of how it works.
-This will divide the Source code, and help us work in segments.  - Done
+This will divide the Source code, and help us work in segments.  - DONE